Skip to Main Content

 Caret Down Icon

-Traditional CDs are the most common type of CD, and they earn a fixed APY for the entire term.
-These CDs usually don’t allow you to add more funds after your opening deposit, and they also tend to have strict early withdrawal penalties.
+Traditional CDs are the most common type of CD.
+They earn a fixed APY for the entire term and don’t allow you to add more funds after your opening deposit.

 When this CD makes sense: Traditional CDs are a good choice if you know exactly when you’ll need the money, and there’s no chance of needing it before the term is up.
 They’re often good for CD ladders or other CD investing strategies in which timing is important.

-Most CDs charge you a penalty for accessing the funds before the term is up.
-However, some banks offer no-penalty CDs — also known as liquid CDs — which allow you to withdraw the money early without being charged a penalty.
+No-penalty CDs — also known as liquid CDs — allow you to withdraw your money early without being charged a penalty.

-When this CD makes sense: Consider a no-penalty CD if you don’t plan to withdraw the money before the CD matures, but you want to keep some flexibility in case you need access to the funds.
-As a result, you’re willing to give up a little return for added liquidity.
+When this CD makes sense: Consider a no-penalty CD if you don’t plan to withdraw the money before the CD matures, but you want to keep some flexibility just in case.

-Bump-up CDs enable you to request an increase in your rate during the CD term under certain conditions.
+Bump-up CDs allow you to request an increase in your rate during the CD term under certain conditions.
 Banks that offer this CD usually allow just one bump-up per term.
-For example, you may open a three-year CD at a given rate, and the bank offers an additional half-point rate increase when you’re one year into the term.
-With a bump-up CD, you can request a rate increase for the remainder of the term.
 Like no-penalty CDs, bump-up CDs often pay lower rates than traditional CDs.

 When this CD makes sense: A bump-up CD could be a good option if rates are expected to rise significantly during the term of the CD.
 Otherwise, you’re likely accepting a lower rate for limited potential upside.